transdigiware/blockchain/reference/monitoring.md

 {:download: .download}

 # {{site.data.keyword.mon_full_notm}}
-{: #ibp-sysdig}
+{: #ibp-monitoring}
 {: help}
 {: support}

 {{site.data.keyword.cloud_notm}} includes the {{site.data.keyword.mon_full}} service which is useful for monitoring your {{site.data.keyword.blockchainfull_notm}} Platform peer, orderer, and certificate authority (CA) nodes, and smart contract containers.
 {: shortdesc}

 The tutorial provides a set of instructions for getting started with using the {{site.data.keyword.mon_full_notm}} to monitor the resource usage of peer, CA, and ordering service nodes.
-These instructions include how to configure the {{site.data.keyword.mon_full_notm}} service to monitor your existing {{site.data.keyword.blockchainfull_notm}} Platform service instance and starts with creating an instance of Sysdig in {{site.data.keyword.cloud_notm}}.
-Then, you can configure the Sysdig dashboard to monitor your blockchain components.
-To learn more about the Sysdig service and what it offers, see the [{{site.data.keyword.mon_full_notm}}](/docs/monitoring?topic=monitoring-getting-started){: external} documentation.
+These instructions include how to configure the {{site.data.keyword.mon_full_notm}} service to monitor your existing {{site.data.keyword.blockchainfull_notm}} Platform service instance and starts with creating an instance of {{site.data.keyword.mon_full_notm}} in {{site.data.keyword.cloud_notm}}.
+Then, you can configure the Open Dashboard to monitor your blockchain components.
+To learn more about the {{site.data.keyword.mon_full_notm}} service and what it offers, see the [{{site.data.keyword.mon_full_notm}}](/docs/monitoring?topic=monitoring-getting-started){: external} documentation.

 Monitoring the resource allocation for your blockchain nodes is a key part of operating a blockchain network.
 You are responsible for monitoring your resource usage and taking steps to address resource contention.
 The  {{site.data.keyword.mon_full_notm}} is a useful tool for monitoring your network, but you can use any tool you prefer.
 {: important}

 This tutorial uses the Free 30-day Trial version of the service, but more advanced features are available in the **Graduated tier** which you can explore if your requirements merit.

-It is recommended that the Sysdig monitoring instance reside in the same region as your {{site.data.keyword.blockchainfull_notm}} Platform instance.
-See [Enabling Platform Metrics](/docs/monitoring?topic=monitoring-platform_metrics_enabling) for more information.
+It is recommended that the {{site.data.keyword.mon_full_notm}} instance reside in the same region as your {{site.data.keyword.blockchainfull_notm}} Platform instance.
+See [Enabling Platform Metrics](/docs/monitoring?topic=monitoring-platform_metrics_enabling){: external}  for more information.
 {: note}

 ## Before you begin
-{: #ibp-sysdig-before}
+{: #ibp-monitoring-before}

 You should already have an {{site.data.keyword.blockchainfull_notm}} Platform service instance deployed and configured with peers, CAs, and ordering service nodes running and ready for monitoring before you attempt this tutorial.

 ## Step one: Provision an instance of the {{site.data.keyword.mon_full_notm}} service
-{: #ibp-sysdig-provision}
+{: #ibp-monitoring-provision}

 Deploy an instance of the {{site.data.keyword.mon_full_notm}} service in your {{site.data.keyword.cloud_notm}} account.
-Complete the steps in the [Sysdig Getting started tutorial](/docs/monitoring?topic=monitoring-getting-started){: external} tutorial.
+Complete the steps in the [Monitoring Getting started tutorial](/docs/monitoring?topic=monitoring-getting-started){: external} tutorial.

-After you provision the Sysdig service, if you click **Edit sources** in the **Monitoring** tab, a curl command is provided to easily configure monitoring of your Kubernetes cluster.
-Simply login to your Kubernetes cluster from the CLI and run the curl command to configure the Sysdig service for your cluster.
-In **Step two** below, your Sysdig instance should be ready to go.
+After you provision the monitoring service, if you click **Edit sources** in the **Monitoring** tab, a curl command is provided to easily configure monitoring of your Kubernetes cluster.
+Simply login to your Kubernetes cluster from the CLI and run the curl command to configure the monitoring service for your cluster.
+In **Step two** below, your monitoring instance should be ready to go.
 If the curl command fails, ensure that your kubectl version is 1.14 or higher.
 {: tip}

-## Step two: Configure the {{site.data.keyword.mon_full_notm}} dashboard for monitoring your {{site.data.keyword.blockchainfull_notm}} Platform nodes
+## Step two: Configure the Open Dashboard for monitoring your {{site.data.keyword.blockchainfull_notm}} Platform nodes
-{: #ibp-sysdig-configure}
+{: #ibp-monitoring-configure}

-After you have provisioned the Sysdig service, click **View Sysdig** from the Monitoring tab of the Observability dashboard in {{site.data.keyword.cloud_notm}}.
+After you have provisioned the {{site.data.keyword.mon_full_notm}} service, click **View {{site.data.keyword.mon_full_notm}}** from the Monitoring tab of the Open Dashboard in {{site.data.keyword.cloud_notm}}.
-1. On the **Welcome to Sysdig Monitor** panel click **Next**.
+1. On the **Welcome to {{site.data.keyword.mon_full_notm}}** panel click **Next**.
 2. Choose **Kubernetes | GKE | OpenShift** as the installation method.
 3. If you have not already configured the instance, you can do so now by following the instructions.
-Otherwise after the service is provisioned and you can click **Go to next step!** then  **Let’s get started** to launch the Sysdig dashboard.
+Otherwise after the service is provisioned and you can click **Go to next step!** then  **Let’s get started** to launch the Open Dashboard.

 ## Step three: Create a new dashboard
-{: #ibp-sysdig-configure-db}
+{: #ibp-monitoring-configure-db}

-A good place to start monitoring your {{site.data.keyword.blockchainfull_notm}} Platform is the **Dashboards** tab where you can copy and tailor default dashboards according to your monitoring requirements.
+A good place to start monitoring your {{site.data.keyword.blockchainfull_notm}} Platform is the ** Dashboards** tab where you can copy and tailor default dashboards according to your monitoring requirements.
 A dashboard shows groups of metrics that report on the health, performance, and state of your infrastructure, applications, and services for a single host or a group of hosts.
 Dashboards offer a specialized insight into network data, application data, topology, services, hosts, and containers.
 Use dashboards to monitor your infrastructure, applications, and services.

 The following sets of instructions are based on the default dashboard named **Overview by Container** that provides a good set of widgets for getting started monitoring the resource allocation of your nodes.
 Each dashboard includes a set of preconfigured panels.
 We can copy the dashboard and then customize the panels for the node type that we want to monitor.

 ### Copy the **Overview by Container**  dashboard
-{: #ibp-sysdig-configure-create-new-db}
+{: #ibp-monitoring-configure-create-new-db}
 1. Click the **Dashboards** tab in the {{site.data.keyword.mon_full_notm}} web UI.
 2. Under the **My Dashboards** twistie, click **Overview by Container**.
 3. In the top right corner of the panel, click **Options** ![action menu](../../icons/overflow-menu.svg), then **Copy Dashboard**.